noelloera/keeper_of_quotes/README.md

-# Quotekeeper
+# Keeper of Quotes

 ## Introduction

-This is a full-stack application which uses test driven development, which allows for the storage of quotes in a Mongo DB connected database.
+Full-stack application which allows for the storage of quotes in a Mongo DB connected database.
 This application uses CRUD server principles.

 ## Table of Contents